 If after checking this page you are still unsure whether you need a planning permit after checking it, call us on 9217 2236.
 If you want confirmation in writing, submit a Property Information Request.

 VicSmart is a simple and fast planning permit process for straightforward applications.
-To see if your application qualifies for a VicSmart permit, download the Guide to lodging a VicSmart application (PDF - 500KB).
+To see if your application qualifies for a VicSmart permit, visit the Department of Environment, Land, Water and Planning website.

 You may need a planning permit to: